Version2beta/vagrant-chef-wordpress/README.md

 # vagrant-chef-wordpress

 A shortcut to a Wordpress dev environment on a Vagrant VirtualBox provisioned with Chef.
+Updated to support Vagrant 2 (1.2) configuration.

 ## Usage